pasqal-io/Pulser/docs/source/extended_usage_intro.md

 ### 4. Add the Pulses

-- [Arbitrary Phase Waveforms](./apidoc/_autosummary/pulser.pulse.Pulse.rst#pulser.pulse.Pulse.ArbitraryPhase) enables the definition of a Pulse with an arbitrary phase.
+- {ref}`Arbitrary Phase Waveforms </apidoc/_autosummary/pulser.pulse.Pulse.rst#pulser.pulse.Pulse.ArbitraryPhase>` enables the definition of a Pulse with an arbitrary phase.

 ### Other extended usage